 - Uruguay

-Nationals from the specific Non-visa national countries who use the eGates do not have to complete a landing card, and will not receive an entry stamp in their passport from an immigration officer on the border.
+Nationals from the specified visa-exempt countries who use eGates do not need to complete a landing card.
+They will not receive an entry stamp in their passports from an immigration officer at the border.

 An ETA costs £16 and permits multiple journeys to the UK of up to six months at a time over two years or until the holder’s passport expires – whichever is sooner.